 Local United Way COVID-19 Response Funds

-Many United Ways the state have set-up their own local funds to support people in the communities they serve in the short and long-term as a result of the COVID-19 pandemic.
+Many United Ways across the state have set-up their own local funds to support people in the communities they serve in the short and long-term as a result of the COVID-19 pandemic.
 Funds are primarily focused on food, emergency response, and childcare.

 - These funds are hyperlocal, serving residents in the respective United Way’s service area.